veselaDV/mint-classics-database/README.md

   ### **Technical details**

  - MySQL Workbench is used for database management and advanced data manipulation.
 All SQL queries can be found [here](https://github.com/veselaDV/mint-classics-database/blob/main/mintclassicsDB_project-final.sql)
  - Google spreadsheets are used for some data cleaning, transformation and advanced exploratory analysis EDA via pivot tables, conditional formatting and data validation.
-Screenshots of the tables, diagrams and query results can be found [here](https://github.com/veselaDV/mint-classics-database/tree/main/screenshots_diagrams_dashboards).
+Screenshots of the tables and diagrams can be found [here](https://github.com/veselaDV/mint-classics-database/tree/main/screenshots_diagrams_dashboards).
  - [Tableau Public Dashboard](https://public.tableau.com/views/MintClassicsCompany-InventoryandWarehouseAnalysisDashboard/Dashboard5?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) is used to support the findings and conclusions by visualizing the data.